baobab-tech/llm-translator/xliff/README.md

 ## Limitations
 - One documet at a time
 - Uses english as the base language (has to be for now)
-- Uses single-shot GPT-3.5 translations (working on LLM Translate and will update here)
+- Uses single-shot LLM translations (working on LLM Translate and will update here)
 - Requires local copy of Tikal (java) to do XLIFF extraction and merging. (see below)